 Basic Reports For The End Of The Year

-Chances are you already have these reports handled, but it never hurts to double check.
+Chances are you already have these reports handled, but it never hurts to double-check.

-- Income Statement – Look at your income statement for 2018.
+Look at your income statement for 2019.

-- Balance Sheet – Double check all your assets, liabilities, and fund balances.
+Double-check all your assets, liabilities, and fund balances.

 Actuals will match the income and expense accounts, as well as show what you designated for your budget, and how well you did to meet that goal.
 This should be done monthly or quarterly.

 In case you have questions related to a particular tag category, you’ll be able to view histories in your income statement, budget to actual, transaction list, etc., based on a particular tag, such as tags for a school, program, or custom tags you’ve created.

-If you’ve made any corrections or changes while reviewing your end of year reports, keep in mind that these changes will affect your balance sheet, so you’ll want to finish up by double-checking the Balance Sheet by Fund.
+If you’ve made any corrections or changes while reviewing your end-of-year reports, keep in mind these changes will affect your balance sheet, so you’ll want to finish up by double-checking the Balance Sheet by Fund.